sahana-frost6/java-projects/README.md

+# Java Repository

+This repository contains my Java work done during coursework, mini projects, and DSA practice.

+## 📁 College Mini Projects

-# Event Management App – Java
+# 1.Event Management App – Java

 A Java application for managing events, demonstrating object-oriented programming (OOP) concepts and core Java features.
 The project allows users to add, view, update, and delete events efficiently.
 This project is suitable for showcasing programming skills on GitHub and for resume portfolios.